 Why does this document exist?
 Simply put, so you know what is expected of you when performing the role of Tech Lead.

-Tech Lead is an important role at Infinity Works and carries a lot of responsibility so it is important that everyone who is in this role is aware of the responsibilities they are signing up to.
+Tech Lead is an important role at Infinity Works and carries a lot of responsibility so everyone who is in this role must be aware of the responsibilities they are signing up to.
 This document defines those responsibilities.

-Similarly because it is such a critical role it is important we share some techniques and advice for how to succeed in the role, and this document lists some of that too.
+Similarly, because it is such a critical role we must share some techniques and advice for how to succeed in the role, and this document lists some of them too.

 Team leadership activities